First 5 Things to Try When Your Garage Door Is Stuck

-If your garage door is still stuck, go inside through the garage entrance inside your home and try to open the door manually.
-Simply pull the red emergency release cable located overhead near the front of the garage door.
-This will disengage the garage door opener, allowing you to lift the door by hand.
+If your garage door is unlocked and it still won’t budge, you may have to try and open it manually.
+To do this, you will need to pull the red emergency release cable located overhead the front of the garage door.
+This should disengage the opener and allow you to lift and close the door by hand.

-If you’re still having trouble getting your garage door open, take a look at the tracks.
-First, check the tracks for dirt and debris buildup, as well as chunks of old lubricant.
-These obstructions can easily prevent the rollers from traveling smoothly along the tracks.
+If you are still having trouble getting your garage door open, the next place to check is the tracks.
+You will want to keep an eye out for dirt and debris buildup, as well as chuncks of old lubricant.
+These obstructions can prevent the rollers from traveling smoothly along the tracks.

 A broken garage door spring can leave your garage door stuck.
-Simply look for the garage door spring above the top or sides of your garage door.
-If the spring appears to sag on its torsion bar or safety cable with a gap in the middle of the spring, then it’s likely broken.
+Simply look for the spring above the top or the sides of your garage door.
+If the spring appears to sag on its torsion bar or safety cable with a gap in the middle or the spring, then it’s likely broken.

 Never try to replace the garage door spring yourself.
 Instead, you should leave that to trusted garage door technicians.
 Messing with the springs can lead to serious injury and/or your garage door breaking down even further.

 Need Help Getting Your Garage Door Back to Working Order?

 If your garage door refuses to budge and you are not sure how to get it back into working order, you can trust that the team at Action Garage Door Repair Specialists will be there to help.
 Our team has been faithfully serving the Dallas/Fort Worth area for 37 years.
 We offer quick reliable service so that you can focus on your day and not your stuck garage door.
 Contact our team today for all of your garage door maintenance, repair, and new installation needs.